 DNA methylation is the most widely studied epigenetic modification.
 It is often associated with the regulation of gene expression through its presence or absence in CpG Islands among gene promoter regions.

 Methyl-Sequencing (also known as bisulfite sequencing) is the use of bisulfite treatment of DNA before routine sequencing to determine the pattern of methylation.
 Treatment of DNA with bisulfite converts cytosine residues to uracil, but leaves 5-methylcytosine residues unaffected, yielding single-nucleotide resolution information about the methylation status of a DNA fragment.

-BioCat offers several Methyl-Seq DNA and RNA Library Kits even for single-cell applications to study this so-called 5th base of the genome.
+BioCat offers different Methyl-Seq DNA and RNA Library Kits to study this so-called 5th base of the genome.